CanastaWiki/Canasta-CLI/docs/guide/extensions-and-skins.md

 ```

 User extensions are not shown by `canasta extension list` and cannot be managed with `enable`/`disable`.
 They are loaded by the settings files you create.

+### Overriding a bundled extension

+If you need a different version of an extension than the one bundled with Canasta, you can override it by placing your version in the `extensions/` (or `skins/`) directory with the same name.
+This is useful when you need a newer release, a patched fork, or a development branch of a bundled extension.

+This works because the host's `extensions/` directory is mounted to `user-extensions/` inside the container, and user extensions are symlinked into the final `extensions/` directory *after* bundled extensions, so they take precedence.

+To override a bundled extension:

+1. Place your version of the extension in `extensions/{ExtensionName}/`
+2. Restart the installation: `canasta restart -i myinstance`
+3. The bundled version will be ignored in favor of yours

+No changes to settings files are needed — the existing `wfLoadExtension()` call (whether CLI-managed or manual) will load from your copy automatically.

+To revert to the bundled version, remove your copy from `extensions/` and restart.

 ### Composer dependencies